Event driven concurrent framework for Python

 The http client maintains connections alive (by default 15 seconds) and therefore any requests that you make within a session will automatically reuse the appropriate connection.
 All connections are released once the session exits the asynchronous with block.

-Pulsar has no hard dependencies, install via pip:
+install via pip:

 pip install pulsar